DrChr/build-lyx-using-ubuntu-latest-qt5-ctest/README.md

 * The Docker image is run as a Docker container on a CI worker.
 * The container contains the tools neccessary to build the LyX application and is used for this purpose.
+* The container also contains tools etc necessary to run a (sub)set of LyX's automated tests.

 See the ./Dockerfile for more information and details.